Fuzz-Muffin/TDpot_fort/README.md

 in your work folder, using the correct path to the TDPot executable that we just built.
 The output file(s) will be written in that folder.

-To use several cores in parallel, in this case four, use:
+For four cores in parallel:

 ```bash
 mpirun -n 4 /Path/to/exe_file/.../TDPot